 • Comfortable chair made of a material that can be easily cleaned

-• A table on which to rest a breast pump and other supplies
+• A table or other surface on which to rest a breast pump and other supplies

 • Trash can